cataseven/Statistics-Graph-Chart-Card/README.md

 - The band follows the hovered period, so it lines up exactly with the bar group beneath it.
 - Works whether or not `show_tooltip` is enabled — turn the tooltip off and you still get the period band on hover.
 - In the visual editor it lives in the **Tooltip** section.
-- Timeline mode, bar charts.
+- Available in Timeline mode (bar and line charts).

 ---